-While many humanities scholars are enthusiastic users of a wide range of information resources – including visual and sound materials, and 3D scans of artefacts – there is still a potential mismatch between what current digitital resources offer and the way that humanities scholars might discover and make use of them.
+While many humanities scholars are enthusiastic users of a wide range of information resources – including visual and sound materials, and 3D scans of artefacts – there is still a potential mismatch between what current digital resources offer and the way that humanities scholars might discover and make use of them.
 As new types and forms of information become available to humanities researchers, it is vital that these resources are designed to be used intuitively and effectively.

 The Humanities Information Practices project, coordinated by the Oxford Internet Institute (University of Oxford) and funded by the UK’s Research Information Network (RIN) aims to identify patterns of scholarly behaviour, potential problems, and areas that might be improved by the adoption of new working practices or technologies.
 The research team is drawn from the University of Oxford, and partners University College London (UCL), and the Royal Netherlands Academy of Arts and Sciences.

 Eric T. Meyer, PI and Project Director, Research Fellow at the Oxford Internet Institute, said: “Members of this project team have a long-standing interest in understanding how new technologies support and enable changes in research practices across the sciences and humanities, and this project is designed to really understand in detail how humanities scholars are engaging with various forms of information, both technologically-based and non-technological.”

 Claire Warwick, PI and Director of the UCL Centre for Digital Humanities, said: “Humanities scholars still prefer generic informational resources such as library and archive web pages, and typically using browsing and ‘chaining’ rather than keywords to discover information.
 Yet information systems, including those for cataloguing and finding analogue materials, tend to be designed with the assumption that users will conduct research using keyword queries.”